etimbukafia/AI-Scoping-Agent/files/report.md

 ## Known Limitations

+- The oracle can rarely provide an incorrect blockhash, but not an incorrect block number.
-- The contract assumes that the price of scrvUSD is always growing.
+- The upper bound of price growth is considered to be 60% APR.

-- The contract assumes that the rate is more or less stable over a 1-week period and small declines do not matter.
-- The contract assumes that rewards denominated in crvUSD are equal across subsequent periods.
-- The contract assumes that the oracle provides the correct rate at which the price of the asset is increasing.
-- The contract assumes that the blockhash oracle provides a correct blockhash.
+> "It can __rarely__ provide an incorrect blockhash, but not an incorrect block number.
+Thus, a new update with a fresh block number will correct the parameters."

 # SYSTEM ARCHITECTURE

 ## Documented System Components

-- Savings Vault for crvUSD
-- Secondary scrvUSD markets
-- Oracle to provide the rate at which the price of the asset is increasing
+- The oracle fetches `scrvUSD` vault parameters from Ethereum.
+- The oracle provides these parameters to other chains.
+- The oracle uses a blockhash feed solution for parameter updates.
-- Blockhash oracle to ensure the correctness of the parameters
+- The oracle supports the creation of stableswap-ng pools for various assets.

 ## Described Integration Points

-- The contract interacts with the scrvUSD vault on Ethereum to fetch parameters.
+- The oracle integrates with the `scrvUSD` vault on Ethereum.
-- The contract interacts with secondary scrvUSD markets on other chains.
-- The contract uses an oracle to provide the rate at which the price of the asset is increasing.
+- The oracle integrates with other chains to provide parameters.
-- The contract uses a blockhash oracle to ensure the correctness of the parameters.
+- The oracle integrates with a blockhash feed solution for parameter updates.
+- The oracle integrates with stableswap-ng pools for various assets.

 ## Stated Economic Model

-- The contract allows users to earn a "risk-free" interest rate on the crvUSD stablecoin.
-- The contract uses a blockhash oracle to ensure the correctness of the parameters.
-- The contract uses smoothing to introduce sudden updates, so the price slowly catches up with the price, while the pool is being arbitraged safely.
+- The economic model is not explicitly stated.

 ## Listed Deployment Parameters

-- No deployment parameters are listed.
+- The deployment parameters are not explicitly listed.

 ## Configuration Requirements

-- The contract is controlled by a DAO, and its parameters can be changed by a vote.
+- The oracle is controlled by a DAO, allowing parameters to be changed by vote.

 # IMPLICIT ELEMENTS

 ## Unstated Assumptions

-- The contract assumes that the oracle provides the correct rate at which the price of the asset is increasing.
-- The contract assumes that the blockhash oracle provides a correct blockhash.
-- The contract assumes that the price of scrvUSD is always growing.
+- The oracle assumes that the `scrvUSD` price is always growing.
-- The contract assumes that the rate is more or less stable over a 1-week period and small declines do not matter.
+- The oracle assumes that the rate is more or less stable over a 1-week period.
-- The contract assumes that rewards denominated in crvUSD are equal across subsequent periods.
+- The oracle assumes that rewards denominated in `crvUSD` are equal across subsequent periods.

 ## Unclear Specifications

-- The documentation does not specify how the oracle provides the rate at which the price of the asset is increasing.
+- The documentation does not clearly specify the economic model of the oracle.
-- The documentation does not specify how the blockhash oracle ensures the correctness of the parameters.
+- The documentation does not clearly specify the deployment parameters of the oracle.
-- The documentation does not specify how the contract handles sudden updates to the price.

 ## Ambiguous Behaviors

-- The documentation does not specify how the contract handles sudden updates to the price.
-- The documentation does not specify how the contract handles incorrect blockhashes provided by the blockhash oracle.
+- The behavior of the oracle in case of an incorrect blockhash is not clearly defined.
+- The behavior of the oracle in case of a market crash is not clearly defined.

 ## Documentation Gaps

-- The documentation does not specify how the oracle provides the rate at which the price of the asset is increasing.
+- The documentation does not provide emergency procedures.
-- The documentation does not specify how the blockhash oracle ensures the correctness of the parameters.
+- The documentation does not provide a clear economic model.
-- The documentation does not specify how the contract handles sudden updates to the price.
+- The documentation does not provide clear deployment parameters.
-- The documentation does not specify how the contract handles incorrect blockhashes provided by the blockhash oracle.
+- The documentation does not provide a clear description of the user flows and permissions for interacting with the oracle.
-- The documentation does not specify any emergency procedures.
-- The documentation does not list any deployment parameters.
+- The documentation does not provide a clear description of the system constraints for the oracle.